 For freestanding midwife led units, the figure for total births in the unit shown on the unit page comes from government statistics.
 The total births for calculating statistics such as home births and transfers are provided by the maternity unit themselves through our annual audit.
 The difference between these figures may give rise to apparent small numbers if back calculation is performed using the official number of births as the denominator instead of the number provided to us.
 However, no percentages derived from small numbers appear on the site.
 Find out more about how this has been done.

 Reviews of Maternity Units

-All reviews of maternity units are taken directly from Patient Opinion, under the Creative Commons licence and are not modified by us in any way.
+All reviews of maternity units are taken directly from Care Opinion, under the Creative Commons licence and are not modified by us in any way.
 These reviews do not represent the views or opinions of Which? and Which? accepts no responsibility for their content.